hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 G. E. P. Box, 2001:  Statistics for discovery.  *Journal of Applied Statistics*, 28:  285-299.

+A. Bradford Hill, 1965:  The environment and disease:  association or causation?  *Proceedings of the Royal Society of Medicine*, 58 (5):  295-300.

 L. Breiman, 2001:  Statistical modeling:  The two cultures (with discussion).  *Statistical Science*, 16:  199-231.

 C. Chatfield, 1995:  Model uncertainty, data mining and statistical inference (with discussion).  *Journal of the Royal Statistical Society*, Series A, 158:  419-466.